Sale is Ending soon!

 Green tea products all come from the same Camellia sinensis species of plant.
 How come some green tea leaves produce a green brew while others create a brown one if this is the case?
 Even if the tea leaves are green, they can still make a different-colored drink.

-As you probably already know, chlorophyll is responsible for the green color in the leaves, which, when picked, begin to ferment and oxidize, turning them brown.
-For green tea leaves to remain unfermented, they are steamed (Japanese way) or pan-fired (Chinese way) immediately after harvest.
-However, it must be noted that the pre-steaming or -roasting steps may take some time, so oxidation may have already started by the time efforts to stop it begin.
+As you probably already know, chlorophyll is responsible for the green color of the leaves, which, when picked, begin to ferment and oxidize, turning them brown.
+For green tea leaves to remain unfermented, they are steamed (the Japanese way) or pan-fired (the Chinese way) immediately after harvest.
+However, it must be noted that the pre-steaming or roasting steps may take some time, so oxidation may have already started by the time efforts to stop it begin.
 This means that green tea could produce varying shades of drink after steeping in hot water.

 brewing Japanese green tea